OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 Select the column with unique identifiers and apply the operation “Reconcile” → “Use values as identifiers.”
 This will bring up the list of reconciliation services you have already added (to add a new service, open the “Start reconciling…” window first).
 If you reconcile a column of IDs, other columns cannot be included.

-Matching identifiers does not actually "reconcile," that is, query the external service to identify matches.
+Matching identifiers does not actually validate identifiers.
 All cells will appear as dark blue "confirmed" matches.
-You may get false positives, which you will need to hover over or click on to identify:
+You should check before this operation that the identifiers in the column exist on the target service.

 ![Hovering over an error.](/img/reconcileIDerror.png)